mongodb/terraform-provider-mongodbatlas/website/docs/r/privatelink_endpoint.html.markdown

 `mongodbatlas_privatelink_endpoint` provides a Private Endpoint resource.
 This represents a [Private Endpoint Service](https://www.mongodb.com/docs/atlas/security-private-endpoint/#private-endpoint-concepts) that can be created in an Atlas project.

+A [private link terraform module](https://registry.terraform.io/modules/terraform-mongodbatlas-modules/private-endpoint/mongodbatlas/latest) makes use of this resource and simplifies its usages.

 ~> **IMPORTANT:**You must have one of the following roles to successfully handle the resource:
   * Organization Owner
   * Project Owner